giovtorres/kvm-install-vm/README.md

 ### Notes

-- This will download a cloud image from the [CentOS site](https://cloud.centos.org/centos/) if the default QCOW2 image doesn't exist.
+This script will download a qcow2 cloud image from the respective distribution's download site.

 ### Use Cases